neutrinojs/neutrino/docs/packages/library/README.md

 ✨  Done in 1.51s.
 ```

-You should specify a `main` property in your package.json pointing to the built entry point.
-Also when publishing your
+You should specify a `main` property in your package.json pointing to your primary built main entry point.
+Also when
-project to npm, consider excluding your `src` directory by using the `files` property to whitelist `build`,
+publishing your project to npm, consider excluding your `src` directory by using the `files` property to whitelist
-or via `.npmignore` to blacklist `src`.
+`build`, or via `.npmignore` to blacklist `src`.

 ```json
 {